FriendsOfTYPO3/tt_address/Documentation/Configuration/TypoScriptAbstractPlugin/Index.rst

 --------------------------------------  ----------  -------------------------------------------------------------  -------------------------
 singleSelection                         string /
-                                        stdWrap     Comma separated list of tt_address record uids, will be overriden with flexform data
+                                        stdWrap     Comma separated list of tt_address record uids, will be overridden with flexform data
 --------------------------------------  ----------  -------------------------------------------------------------  -------------------------
 groupSelection                          string /
-                                        stdWrap     Comma separated list of tt_address group record uids, will be overriden with flexform data
+                                        stdWrap     Comma separated list of tt_address group record uids, will be overridden with flexform data
 --------------------------------------  ----------  -------------------------------------------------------------  -------------------------
 combination                             int         0 = AND, 1 = OR
 --------------------------------------  ----------  -------------------------------------------------------------  -------------------------